winstonsapps/not-minecraft/README.md

 a game

-how to run:\n
+how to run:

-install python\n
+install python

-in command prompt\n
+in command prompt

-pip install sys\n
+pip install sys

-pip install pygame\n
+pip install pygame

-doubleclick notminecraft.py\n
+doubleclick notminecraft.py